adamwperry/CenusGeocoder/README.md

 # CenusGeocoder
-Simple .Net 7 app that uses an api to get address information / geodate from a US street address.
+Simple .Net 7 app that uses an api to get address information / geo data from a US street address.

 ## Example Input Json
 `This is the format of the json needed for the input file.`